Christian Wirth: Death

-Wirth was shot and killed on 26 May 1944 by Yugoslav partisans while travelling in an open-topped car near Kozina, Istria while on an official trip to Fiume (now Rijeka).
-He was buried with full military honours in the German Military Cemetery in Opcina, near Trieste.
+Wirth was shot and killed on 26 May 1944 by Yugoslav partisans while travelling in an open-topped car near Kozina, Slovenia, on the Istrian Peninsula while on an official trip to Fiume (now Rijeka).
+He was buried with full military honours in the German Military Cemetery in Opicina, Italy, near Trieste.
 In 1959, his remains were transferred to the block 15, tomb 716 of the German Military Cemetery at Costermano, near Lake Garda, northern Italy.